Shrunket/ipl-analysis/README.md

 # ipl-analysis
-The dataset consists of ball by ball data of every match of IPL played till now (IPL 2008-2018).
+The dataset consists of ball by ball and matches played data of every match of IPL played till now (IPL 2008-2018).
 The aim of this project is to analyse the data and present meaningfull information from the data.